epfl-ada/ada-2022-project-rakijada/README.md

 **Step 1: Data cleaning and preprocessing.**
 Data cleaning and checking for inconsistencies are done in the notebook _data_investigation.ipynb_.

-**Step 2: General temporal analysis using the entire BeerAdvocate dataset.** Since we are interested in digging deep into trends, we execute a general temporal analysis of the data.
+**Step 2: Temporal analysis.** Since we are interested in digging deep into trends, we perform a temporal analysis of the data.
 The introduction to this analysis is demonstrated in the notebook _data_investigation.ipynb_.
 We conclude general trends over the days and months.

-**Step 3: Execute statistical tests.** to confirm that aspect ratings do not statistically differ.
+**Step 3: Conduct statistical tests.** Examine if aspect ratings do not statistically differ.

 **Step 4: Indicate the most commented aspects in textual reviews.** Compare distributions of aspect keywords in comments.
 Compare keyword usage with temporal patterns and investigate similarities and/or differences.